Keshavdulal/btec-computer-networks-notes/notes/networked-systems-security/btec-nss-u1.md

 ---
-title: # C1.
-Network Attacks
+title: # 1.Network Attacks
 ---

-# C1.
-Network Attacks
+# 1. Network Attacks

 <!-- 1 Know the types and sources of network attacks -->
 <!-- 2 Know about security related hardware and software -->